 The Second Phase (2,900 – 2,600 B.C.)

 Historians and archaeologists aren’t entirely sure what – if anything – happened during this stage of construction.
-It isn’t until the stones themselves started to arrive during Phase 3 that we begin to see any signs of activity on the site.
+It wasn’t until the stones themselves started to arrive during Phase 3 that we began to see any signs of activity on the site.

 As always, there are theories.

-One theory is that the Aubrey Holes (remember those?) are partially filled, and wooden poles appear during this time at the centre of the henge and also near the northeastern entrance.
+One theory is that the Aubrey Holes (remember those?) are partially filled, and wooden poles appear during this time at the henge’s centre and near the northeastern entrance.